Promotional Products: The Strategic Guide to Driving Brand Awareness

 Essentially, this offers a handful of key benefits for brands:

-Promotional products can be used as what’s known as a lead magnet.
-This is when you give something to your customers in exchange for details which will help you sell to these customers, most often a mailing list signup.
+Promotional products can be used as lead magnets.
+This is when you give something to your customers in exchange for details that will help you sell to them, most often a mailing list signup.

 Similarly, if you give items away through existing marketing channels, you’ll know your targets are closer to purchasing.